bitsynaptics/icePie-examples/9-vusb/README.md

   Run `make prog` from `icePie-examples/9-vusb/ice40-playground/projects/usb_audio` directory for building the FPGA bitstream.

-  Run `make -C fw prog` from `icePie-examples/9-vusb/ice40-playground/projects/usb_audio` directory for building the RiscV fw for USB Audio Class.
+  Run `make -C fw prog` from `icePie-examples/9-vusb/ice40-playground/projects/usb_audio` directory for building the Risc-V Firmware for USB Audio Class.

-  Run `miniterm.py /dev/ttyUSB0 100000` (or other terminal program on appropriate serial port) to access the Command terminal / see the Status updates.
+  Run `miniterm.py /dev/ttyUSB0 1000000` (or other terminal program on appropriate serial port) to access the Command terminal / see the Status updates.

 * Nand2Mario's [usb_hid_host](https://github.com/nand2mario/usb_hid_host) - USB HID Host - Keyboard / Mouse / Gamepad support

   Run `make` and then `make prog` from `usb_hid_host/boards/icepie/` directory.

+  Run `miniterm.py /dev/ttyUSB0 115200` (or other terminal program on appropriate serial port) to see the output from HID printer (Keyboard press / Mouse movements).

 ## Licenses